akhilvirja/User_and_faq_management/README.md

-# User and Faq management
+# User and Faq Management